 The policy designs available in today’s products also add to the pricing confidence compared to older legacy products.

 “Older policies with provisions like unlimited policy benefits or compounded annual benefit increases of five percent may face rate increases, but even these are never take-it or leave-it propositions.
 Insurers always offer options that enable the policyholder to avoid the increase.”

 There are several ways consumers can plan for the financial costs and burdens of aging.
 These include:

 1. Traditional Long-Term Care Insurance.
-These would include partnership plans available in most states which offer additional dollar-for-dollar asset protection.
-These products offer many features and benefits including shared spousal/partner plans.
+This category includes partnership policies that are available in most states that offer additional dollar-for-dollar asset protection.
+Traditional LTC Insurance offers many affordable features and benefits, including shared spousal/partner plans.
 Tax incentives are available for some people and for the self-employed and businesses.
 Pre-tax money from Health Savings Accounts can also be used to pay premiums.
-Generally, these plans have more conservative underwriting but are priced very affordability depending on your health and age at the time of application.
+Generally, these plans have more conservative underwriting but are priced very affordability, depending on your health and age at the time of application.

 2. Asset-Based/Hybrid Plans.
 These are either life insurance or annuities with a rider to cover long-term care costs.
-Often, they are single premium products but with some companies offer limited pay options or even annual payment options with premiums can never increase.
-These plans offer a death benefit in the event the policy is not used for long-term care costs.
+They are often single premium products, but some companies offer limited payment options or even annual payment options with premiums can never increase.
+These plans provide a death benefit in the event the policy is not used for long-term care costs.

 3. Limited Duration/Short-Term Plans.
 These plans are designed to provide a limited amount of benefits, often at home.
-The underwriting criteria is usually broader and the age limits for eligible applications is wider.
+The underwriting rules are usually broader, and the age limits for eligible applications are wider.